johnalam/tmsh2JSON/README.md

-AS3 declaration exported from virtual configuration above:
+Below is the exported AS3 declaration from virtual configuration above:

 {